 McDermitt is a tiny town located in the state of Oregon.
 With a population of 0 people and just one neighborhood, McDermitt is the 227th largest community in Oregon.

-McDermitt is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in McDermitt, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of McDermitt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, McDermitt is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in McDermitt who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Overall, McDermitt’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.